 - salt and pepper to taste

-- 1 cup red or green cabbage, cut in thin slices – you could also use green cabbage instead if you like
+- 1 cup red cabbage, cut in thin slices – you could also use green cabbage instead if you like

 - 4 cups mixed salad greens